vikasyadav-github/studio/README.md

       // If you change your mind please submit a pull request changing this "hasLinkBack": true
     }

+If you'd like to update any data or images related to your game please submit a pull request.

 ## Do I need to link back to m28.studio?